Heart failure

 Next wave of innovative therapeutics for heart failure

 Being able to precisely target the underlying molecular cause of an individual’s disease in heart failure would be a fundamental change from current clinical management paradigms which rely mainly on clinical signs and symptoms.
 We are collaborating with world-leading experts to build a growing understanding of the genetic drivers of heart failure.
-This is helping us identify novel targets and biomarkers to discover and develop precision medicine in life-threatening diseases of the heart muscle, such as ischaemic cardiomyopathy (ICM) and idiopathic dilated cardiomyopathy (IDCM) and the inherited muscle wasting condition, Duchenne muscular dystrophy (DMD).27,28
+This is helping us identify novel targets and biomarkers to discover and develop precision medicine in life-threatening diseases of the heart muscle, such as ischaemic cardiomyopathy (ICM) and idiopathic dilated cardiomyopathy (IDCM).27,28

 Molecular fingerprints of heart failure